-Singaporeans absolutely adore seafood, so it comes as no surprise that fish head curry mixed with Indian and Chinese origins is a popular meal in Singapore.
-Normally, red snapper head is stewed in a Kerala-style curry with lots of vegetables like eggplants, peppers and more.
+Singaporeans absolutely adore seafood.
+Therefore, it comes as no surprise that fish head curry mixed with Indian and Chinese origins is a popular meal in Singapore.
+Traditionally, red snapper head is stewed in a Kerala-style curry with vegetables like eggplants, peppers and more.
 It goes excellently paired with rice or bread.
 Expect to find lots of authentic and satisfying versions around Singapore.
 For example, IVINS Peranakan Restaurant serves up a delicious portion with creamy spicy sour gravy and half a red snapper, while The Banana Leaf Apolo caters an iconic Indian-inspired version.

 Laksa is a traditional spicy noodle soup that derived from Peranakan cuisine.
 It contains either rice vermicelli or thick wheat noodles with a spicy curry coconut milk or sour asam, served with added chicken, fish or prawns.
 There are many scrumptious and diverse versions available across Singapore, but for an authentic taste, visit a popular hawker stall like Sungei Road Laksa, and dive into a hearty bowl of goodness for under $3.